U.S. regulators to join UK in forex fines for banks

 The CFTC, the OCC and the Fed declined to comment.

 The UK deal is with six banks that could reach a combined total of roughly 1.5 billion pounds ($2.38 billion).
-They are Britain's RBS (RBS.L), Barclays (BARC.L) and HSBC (HSBA.L), Switzerland's UBS UBSN.VX, and Wall Street giants JPMorgan (JPM.N) and Citi (C.N).
+They are Britain's RBS, Barclays and HSBC, Switzerland's UBS, and Wall Street giants JPMorgan and Citi.

 A group settlement could be appealing to the banks, after Barclays in 2012 faced a public flogging when it was the first bank to settle with regulators over a global investigation into the rigging of Libor benchmark interest rates.